C I T Y O F W E Y B U R N

 (3) The City Clerk shall ensure that the agenda is made available to the news media, and posted at City Hall.

-(4) Administration to advise the City Clerk by 9:00 a.m.
-Thursday preceding of items which are to appear on the Council agenda.
+(4) Administration to advise the City Clerk by 12:00 p.m., Monday, seven (7) days preceding the Council Meeting, of items which are to appear on the Council agenda.

 (5) Subject to other provisions of this Bylaw, every communication, notice of motion, petition, reports, summaries of delegations, or other written application must be submitted, in writing, to the City Clerk at least three clear days (excepting holidays, Saturdays and Sundays) preceding the meeting of Council at which it is desired to be presented to Council.